The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Eight Day Itinerary - Day 1

 Hooray!
 Your adventure in New Zealand is about to begin!
-This morning you’ll be picked up from your accommodation in Taupo between 9 and 9:30am.
+This morning you’ll be picked up from your accommodation in Taupo at 8:00am.
 The drive to River Valley Lodge takes in the unique Central Plateau of the North Island and you’ll drive past three active volcanoes while travelling down the spectacular Desert Road.
-There will be a stop on the way to purchase some lunch and any last-minute supplies, including extra alcohol if you would like.
+There will be a stop on the way to purchase some lunch and any last-minute supplies.

 Your host, Nicola, will greet you at the Lodge where you’ll meet your guides, who will give you a briefing on the days ahead.
 Today is about getting to know your horse, building a connection, feeling comfortable with one another and understanding the principles of riding your horse in a rope halter.
-To begin with, once you’ve been paired with your horse, you’ll spend some time working together on the ground; then you’ll ride out over River Valley.
+To begin with, once you’ve been paired with your horse, you’ll spend some time working together on the ground; then you’ll ride out over River Valley and the neighbouring farm, Mangatoa.
 After a beautiful afternoon of riding, you’ll feel connected and confident in the saddle.

-In the evening, you’ll enjoy a sumptuous dinner of home-grown meat and vegetables amidst the relaxed atmosphere of River Valley Lodge and get to know your guides and fellow guests.
+In the evening, you’ll enjoy a sumptuous dinner of home-grown produce amidst the relaxed atmosphere of River Valley Lodge and get to know your guides and fellow guests.
 By now your comfortable, cosy bed will be calling – make sure you get plenty of beauty sleep tonight, globetrotters!

 • Eight Day Itinerary - Day 2